iTwin/itwinjs-core/docs/bis/fundamentals/physical-perspective/physical-materials.md

 ## Introduction

-Properly capturing the `PhysicalMaterial` any `PhysicalElement` is made of is of great importance for Quantity takeoffs and material estimating.
+Properly capturing the `PhysicalMaterial` of a `PhysicalElement` is of great importance for Quantity takeoffs and material estimating.
 Note that in BIS the concept of `PhysicalMaterial` is different from `RenderMaterial`.
 The former defines the matter of which physical objects are made while the latter captures the rendering properties of materials for display.

 ## Physical Material class-hierarchy

-Physical materials are modeled in BIS via a special abstract subclass of `DefinitionElement` named `PhysicalMaterial`, which is defined in the *BisCore* schema.
-At the Core layer, BIS offers more specific subclasses of the `bis:PhysicalMaterial` class in a separate `PhysicalMaterial` schema, covering the main physical materials used in Infrastructure projects.
+Physical materials are modeled in BIS using an abstract subclass of `DefinitionElement` named `PhysicalMaterial`, which is defined in the *BisCore* schema.
+More specific subclasses of `bis:PhysicalMaterial` are defined in a separate core-layer `PhysicalMaterial` schema, covering the main physical materials used in infrastructure.
 It includes sealed subclasses such as `Aggregate`, `Aluminum`, `Asphalt` and `Concrete`.
-The list of physical materials included in the `PhysicalMaterial` schema is continously growing.
+The list of physical materials included in the `PhysicalMaterial` schema may grow over time.

 In some cases, especially while converting legacy data, the software may not know enough about a physical material to be able to classify it in terms of the classes offered by the `PhysicalMaterial` schema.
-The `Generic` schema at the Core layer includes a `generic:PhysicalMaterial` class, subclassing `bis:PhysicalMaterial`, which can be used in those cases.
+The core-layer `Generic` schema includes a `generic:PhysicalMaterial` class for those cases.

 The following class diagram depicts the `PhysicalMaterial` class hierarchy.